The Powerful Psychology Behind Cleanliness

 Blogs and websites that focus on organization porn are numerous — for instance, Things Organized Neatly, Apartment Therapy and Unclutterer, to name only a few examples.
 Pinterest contains countless organization pictures and tips, and Buzzfeed regularly runs listicles designed to appeal to “your inner neat freak.”

 What is it about a well-organized tableau that makes people so satisfied?
-Why do some people spend their free time scrolling though blogs that teach them how to rearrange their closets or the best way to color-code their filing cabinets?
+Why do some people spend their free time scrolling through blogs that teach them how to rearrange their closets or the best way to color-code their filing cabinets?

 The positive psychology behind organization